Desktop wide screen and notebook header

 Q): Today, we discuss only the most significant aspects of companies esp. within the social ecosystem fundraising.
 I begin with the quintessential question, what drove you to fundraise as a career after your degrees in electrical engineering.

-Q) You published a book, The Eight Principles, wherein you share your mantra on eight steps for a holistic fundraising initiative.
-You share an interesting statistic about fundraising that individuals share 90 percent of all philanthropic dollars in the US.
-From your experience, how true would this be global across the world?
+Q) You published a book, The Eight Principles, in which you share your mantra on eight steps for a holistic fundraising initiative.
+You share an interesting statistic about fundraising: Individuals share 90 percent of all philanthropic dollars in the US.
+From your experience, how true would this be worldwide?

-Q) For sustainable fundraising, aligning the social actor’s mission and vision is critical, as mentioned within your framework.
+Q) As mentioned within your framework, aligning the social actor’s mission and vision is critical for sustainable fundraising.
 This is universally true.
 However, I would like to articulate your thoughts here, supplemented by lucid examples.

 Q) Larry, you emphasize the relationship with donors/givers a lot.
 When you design a campaign, do you work backward building on a collaborative model, fine-tuning the venture’s mission with that of the donors?